polganesh/terraform-aws-api-gateway/README.md

 * please note these are indicator for ideal region_id. one can use its own standard if needed.

 ### cost_centre
-* It represents an entity which will own cost for resources created in this VPC .
+* It represents an entity which will own cost for resources created in this module .
 * Any org can have multiple departments wfollowing cost centres. following values are indicative.one can use their own indicator,but one need to follow same throughout.
 * all small case letters
 * length 1 to 4 chars